tilemill-project/tilemill/_posts/docs/tutorials/0203-04-01-google-docs.md

 ---

 ## Using Google Docs
-Why use [Google Docs](http://docs.google.com)?
-Because it's free, has versioning, and allows you to use our nifty [Geocoding and GeoJSON Export scripts](https://github.com/mapbox/geo-googledocs).
-Importing your data into a Google Docs spreadsheet is relatively pain free.
-These tutorials will guide you through a few of the more advanced tools offered in Google Docs for pre-TileMill data preparation.
+You probably already have a favorite software or database system for data manipulation.
+No problem, as long as it gets your data where it needs to be.
+We do highly recommend using [Google Docs](http://docs.google.com) in conjunction, for it does certain tasks very well.
+It's also free, has versioning, and allows you to use our nifty [Geocoding and GeoJSON Export scripts](https://github.com/mapbox/geo-googledocs).
+Importing your data into a Google Spreadsheet is relatively painless.
+These tutorials will guide you through a few of the more advanced tools offered in Google Spreadsheets for pre-TileMill data preparation.

 1. [Pivot Tables](#pivot)
 2. [Geocoding](#geocoding)